 In 1896, the first edition of the International Cloud Atlas listed the cumulonimbus as number nine in the tallest cloud formations file.

 The US Weather Bureau later used the classification in the 1950s, and the expression "to be on cloud 9" became a synonym for extreme happiness, joy, exhilaration, and a state of bliss, like floating on top of a cloud.

 William Rankin: The Man Who Crossed A Cumulonimbus Thunderstorm Cloud

 On July 26, 1959, Lieutenant Colonel William Henry Rankin, a pilot in the United States Marine Corps, became the only person to survive a cumulonimbus thunderstorm cloud.

 He was flying an F-8 Crusader jet fighter when the engine failed, forcing him to eject and parachute into the cloudy and stormy skies.
 What time was it?
 6 pm.

 Rankin was not wearing a pressure suit, so he suffered immediate frostbite at -58 °F (-50 °C), decompression, and subsequent bleeding through mouth, ears, eyes, and nose, and began to vomit.

 But the nightmare continued.
 The pilot was pounded by lightning and nearly drowned due to heavy rain while falling from the sky.

-William Rankin eventually slammed into a tree, 65 miles from his point of ejection.
+William Rankin eventually slammed into a tree 65 miles (104.6 kilometers) from his ejection point.
 Time: 6:40 pm.
 The descent took 40 minutes.

 The hero survived the experience, wrote a book - "The Man Who Rode the Thunder" - and lived another 50 years.